gabrielsoltz/metahub/README.md

 > You can customize which MetaChecks and MetaTags to use as column headers using the options `--output-meta-tags-columns` and `--output-meta-checks-columns` as a list of columns.
 If the MetaChecks or MetaTags you specified as columns don't exist for the affected resource, they will be empty.
 You need to be running MetaHub with the options `--meta-checks` or `--meta-tags` to be able to fill those columns.
 If you don't specify columns, all MetaChecks and all MetaTags that appear in your outputs will be used as columns (if they are enabled `--meta-checks --meta-tags`)

-For example, you can generate two csv outputs, one for full and one for inventory, with MetaTags and MetaChecks enabled, adding columns `is_encrypted` from MetaChecks and `Name` and `Owner` from MetaTags:
+For example, you can generate a csv output, with MetaTags and MetaChecks enabled, adding columns `is_encrypted` from MetaChecks and `Name` and `Owner` from MetaTags:

-`./metahub --outputs full inventory --meta-tags --output-meta-tags-columns Name Owner --meta-checks --output-meta-checks-columns is_encrypted --output-modes csv`
+`./metahub --meta-tags --output-meta-tags-columns Name Owner --meta-checks --output-meta-checks-columns is_encrypted --output-modes csv`

 <p align="center">
   <img src="docs/imgs/csv-export.png" alt="csv-example"/>